vtsxking/nft_generator/README.md

 # NFT Random Generator

 ## Description
 Combines multiple layer randomly into a single image, pins to IPFS, and creates metadata json.
 Simply place your layers in the different layer folders in the proper layer ordering and run `nft_generator.py` script.
 The script with then scan all the layers and creates jsons with all the required data for use later.
 After scanning the script will then create a random string of chars and file names in the `dna.txt` this it to regenerate the same nfts later if need but will also be used to create the inital images.
 Once `dna.txt` is created the script with read that file and the layer jsons and merge a all the layer in the order they are given.
-The motivation for creating this was that prior script/programs where not flexable nor easy to manipulate as desired.

 ## Usage
 Place your layers in the corresponding folders, on line `134 generate_nft_dna(10)` change the 10 to any number n greater than 0 to generate n nfts and metadata jsons.